adhirajpandey/Amazon-Scraper/README.md

 2. Enter path of the links txt file
 3. Enter the name of the links txt file
 4. Enter the output path where csv will be saved
 5. Enter the name of desired output csv
+6. Check [filename].csv for Product Details in path provided.